Jerusalem Artichoke / Sunchoke: a Tasty Survival Food

 Over time, America pretty much forgot about the humble sunchoke as food, and that’s a shame.
 The good news is that it’s enjoying a well-deserved revival now.

-The Native Americans were on to something.
-Once planted, Jerusalem artichokes persist for years, making this tuber a real survival crop.
+The Native Americans were on to something with their cultivation of this food.
+Once planted, Jerusalem artichokes persist for years, making this tuber a real survival food.

 sliced Jerusalem artichoke in front of whole tuber